MrShoenel/anti-pattern-models/notebooks/dtw-tests.md

     -   UWB would only briefly introduce the concept of anti-patterns in software projects, and the focus would be more on LNU’s tools and models to detect them.
--   UWB would pick up the work for their article, conducting a more longitudinal and quantitative study of open source projects also using the tools and models from LNU, but with focus on UWB’s work and contributions.
+-   As an example, UWB could pick up the work for their article, conducting a more longitudinal and quantitative study of open source projects also using the tools and models from LNU, but with focus on UWB’s work and contributions.
     -   This study then would probably deal with a wider range of anti-patterns.
     -   This then does not necessarily be limited to one pattern, as the